Automating Content Creation: A Developer's Guide

 - Retry with backoff: When an API call fails, retry with exponential backoff (1s, 2s, 4s, 8s).
 ThumbAPI returns standard HTTP status codes, so you can distinguish between retryable errors (429, 503) and permanent failures (400, 401).

 - Idempotency: Design your pipeline so that running the same step twice produces the same result.
-If the thumbnail generation step runs twice for the same post, the second run should overwrite the first rather than creating a duplicate.
+If the thumbnail generation step runs twice for the same post, the second run should overwrite the first instead of creating a duplicate.

-- Dead letter queues: When a step fails after all retries, route the failed item to a dead letter queue for manual review rather than silently dropping it.
+- Dead letter queues: When a step fails after all retries, route the failed item to a dead letter queue for manual review instead of silently dropping it.

 - Monitoring and alerts: Set up alerts for pipeline failures, unusual latency, and rate limit warnings.
-You want to know when something breaks before your publishing schedule is affected.
+You want to know something is broken before your publishing schedule gets hit.

 Getting Started

 If you are new to content automation, start small.
-Pick the single most time-consuming mechanical step in your content workflow -- for most people, it is thumbnail or cover image creation -- and automate it.
+Pick the single most time-consuming mechanical step in your workflow (for most people that's thumbnail or cover image creation) and automate it.
 Validate that the automated output meets your quality bar.
 Then expand to the next step.

-ThumbAPI is designed to be the easiest starting point.
-One API call, one endpoint, production-ready output.
-The free tier gives you 3 generations per month to validate the approach before committing.
+ThumbAPI is designed to be an easy starting point: one API call, one endpoint, production-ready output.
+The free tier gives you 50 credits per month to validate the approach before committing.
 Combined with a workflow tool like Zapier or n8n, you can have a working thumbnail automation pipeline in under an hour.

 Generate Thumbnails With an API